On the Ball Idiom

 - My daughter's teacher is really on the ball making sure that all of the students in the class are advancing doing different activities and exercises at their own pace.

-- I've really got to stay on the ball with my assignments and reading this semester since I'm taking an extra class.
+- I've really got to stay on the ball with my assignments this semester since I'm taking an extra class.

-- I don't know how you can have a beer at lunch during the work day—I'd never be able to stay on the ball after drinking.
+- I don't know how you can have a beer at lunch during the work day—I'd never be able to stay on the ball after drinking alcohol.

 - I recommend you stay on the ball with those subcontractors to make sure everyone is doing their work on time or there could be a major problem a few months from now.